Skip to content

 Constructors

-In the previous chapter, we learned how to define a class—writing member variables, writing member functions, and using public and private to control access.
-But we've been sidestepping one question: when an object is created, what is actually inside its member variables?
-The answer is—if you do nothing, the member variables of a local object hold garbage values!
-They are random leftover data from the previous use of that memory.
+In the previous chapter, we learned how to define a class—writing member variables, member functions, and using public and private to control access permissions.
+But we have been circling around one question: when an object is created, what is inside its member variables?
+The answer is—if you do nothing, the member variables of a local object contain garbage values!
+They are random data left over from the last time that memory was used.

 Once an object is created, it should be in a valid, usable, and predictable state.
-The constructor is C++'s solution: it executes automatically when the object is created, taking responsibility for bringing member variables to the correct initial state.
-As long as we write the constructor correctly, the rookie mistake of "forgetting to initialize" becomes impossible.
+The constructor is C++'s solution: it executes automatically when the object is created and is responsible for bringing member variables to the correct initial state.
+As long as the constructor is written correctly, elementary errors like "forgetting to initialize" become impossible.

-In this chapter, we will break down every form of the constructor—default constructors, parameterized constructors, copy constructors, member initializer lists, and the delegating constructors introduced in C++11.
-Each one has its own use cases and hidden pitfalls.
+In this chapter, we will break down all the forms of constructors—default constructors, parameterized constructors, copy constructors, member initializer lists, and delegating constructors introduced in C++11.
+Each has its use cases and hidden pitfalls.

-A default constructor takes no arguments.
+A default constructor requires no arguments.
 When you write Point p;, this is what gets called.

 cpp